GameDevRafael/Abandoned-House-3D-Model-Game-Asset/README.md

 - Realistic Modeling: Broken windows, wood planks obstructing points of access, disfigured wooden walls/floor, garage doors and a small and simple porch.
 - Textures: Imported high-quality PBR materials (wood, metal, roofing) from Poly Haven.
 - Game Engine Compatibility: Fully exported to Unity in FBX format, preserving all details and textures.

+## Notes on Textures and Tiling

+- The house's textures are initially scaled large in Blender, providing versatility and adaptability for different game environments.
+- When importing the model into Unity, developers can easily adjust texture density using material tiling settings.
+- Recommended tiling value: 20x20 (tested myself).
+- Renders in this repository demonstrate the house with textures scaled to simulate Unity's tiling at 20x20.

+#### Benefits of This Approach

+- Increased flexibility for game developers.
+- Allows precise texture scaling per project requirements.
+- Maintains high-resolution texture details.

 ## Learning Outcomes